dmcgillen/clj-dynamodb-local/README.md

         (repl)))
 ```

-A shutdown hook will be added to shutdown DynamoDB Local when teh JVM exists.
+A shutdown hook will be added to shutdown DynamoDB Local when the JVM exists.

 ### Configuration